 You really do have to count calories all the time.
 The average American woman needs to eat approximately 1800 calories a day to keep her weight steady.
 Exercise helps but does not replace the need to restrict calories.
 Running a mile burns around 100 calories but it takes 3600 calories to get rid of a pound of body weight-not a practical solution for overeating.

 Take the first step to clean eating.
-Know your numbers.
+Know your numbers for healthy weight.

 “Sandi and Elaine have the ability to deliver a class that meets the needs of all attendees in the class, even when there is different levels of experience.
 They have a great manner of presenting poses and ensure good form for a safe and enjoyable Yoga class.”